-- 17. (1) A licensee may make a notification to the Authority for guidance on whether the licensee's agreement and conduct comply with the provisions of fair competition under the Act or the rules of fair competition under these Regulations. - (2) It shall be the responsibility of a licensee to ensure that the licensee's agreement and conduct comply with the Act and these Regulations. - (3) The guidance by the Authority sought by a licensee in subregulation (1) shall indicate - - (a) whether the agreement or conduct is likely to infringe any relevant provisions of fair competition under the Act or these Regulations; or - (b) whether the conduct or agreement would be likely to be granted an exemption if an application in that regard, was made. - (4) Where guidance is given, the Authority shall not re-open a case unless- - (a) there are reasonable grounds for believing that there has been a material change of circumstances since the guidance was given; - (b) there is a reasonable suspicion that materially incomplete, misleading or false information was given; or - (c) a complaint is received from a third party.
+- 17. (1) A licensee may make a notification to the Authority for guidance on whether the licensee's agreement and conduct comply with the provisions of fair competition under the Act or the rules of fair competition under these Regulations. - (2) It shall be the responsibility of a licensee to ensure that the licensee's agreement and conduct comply with the Act and these Regulations. - (3) The guidance by the Authority sought by a licensee in subregulation (1) must indicate - - (a) whether the agreement or conduct is likely to infringe any relevant provisions of fair competition under the Act or these Regulations; or - (b) whether the conduct or agreement would be likely to be granted an exemption if an application in that regard, was made.